annapamma/vue-heatmap-tutorial/README.md

 Installing the ApexCharts library loaded the Vue component object named `apexchart` from `VueApexCharts` into the environment.
 A component is basically a reactive web element with its own html, JavaScript, and styling.
 You can now use `apexcharts` in your html body just as you would any other element.
 The difference is that `apexcharts` responds directly to changes in your Vue app.

+> I've never used Vue.
+I didn't really understand this part.
+I ended up looking up what Vue.component does, and I think I understand a little more.
+It would be nice to explain that VueApexChars is a Vue component from the library and that we're naming it apexchart?

 See it on codepen: https://codepen.io/annapamma/pen/oKLjdr

 ## Adding the component to the page